rickbeerendonk/react-examples/Storybook/readme.md

 ## Addons

-Not all addons are supported for Angular.
+Not all addons are supported for React.
 The current supported addons: https://github.com/storybookjs/storybook/blob/master/ADDONS_SUPPORT.md

 ## Licence